How to use equity to buy a second home

 Mortgage refinance: When you refinance your mortgage, you replace your existing mortgage with a new one on different terms, either with your current lender or with a different one (when switching lenders, you may have to pay a prepayment fee, unless your mortgage was up for renewal).
 When refinancing, you can get a mortgage for up to 80% of your home’s value.
 Refinancing your mortgage allows you to access the capital needed to buy a second home.

 Home Equity Line of Credit (HELOC): A HELOC works like a traditional line of credit, except your home is used as collateral.
 You can access up to 65% of your home’s value.
-Interest rates on HELOCs tend to be higher than those on mortgages.
+HELOC interest rates tend to be higher than mortgage interest rates.
 However, you only withdraw money when you need it, and you only pay interest on the amount you withdraw, unlike with a second mortgage or reverse mortgage.
+Below, find the best HELOC rates available today.

 Second mortgage: This is when you take out an additional loan on your property.
 Typically, you can access up to 80% of your home’s appraised value, minus the balance remaining on your first mortgage.
 Second mortgages can be harder to get, because if you default on your payments and your home is sold, the second mortgage provider only receives funds after the first mortgage lender has been repaid.
 To compensate for this added risk to the second lender, interest rates on second mortgages tend to be higher than for first mortgages.